getify/You-Dont-Know-JS/this & object prototypes/apA.md

 E.foo(); // "D.foo"
 ```

 It remains to be seen if there are other corner case gotchas that devs will run into.
-Regardless, you will have to keep aware of which places the engine automatically figures out `super` for you, and which places you have to manually take care of it. **Ugh!**
+Regardless, you will have to be diligent and stay aware of which places the engine automatically figures out `super` for you, and which places you have to manually take care of it. **Ugh!**

+# Static > Dynamic?

 But the biggest problem of all about ES6 `class` is that all these various gotchas mean `class` sorta opts you into a syntax which seems to imply (like traditional classes) that once you declare a `class`, it's a static definition of a (future instantiated) thing.
 You completely lose sight of the fact `C` is an object, a concrete thing, which you can directly interact with.